 Once you’re happy with how the worker runs locally, publish it so your whole team can access it.
 Pushing requires a production apply, so first make suregeoengine.yaml has a valid version (e.g. 1.0.0) and run:

 geoengine.yaml and uploads it to the Nika registry.
-If you have access to multiple tenants, use --tenant <tenant> to target a specific one.
+If you have access to multiple teams, you will be prompted to select the team you wish to push to.

 After pushing, the worker is available to everyone in your Nika organisation — in QGIS, ArcGIS Pro, and the Nika web platform — without them needing to run